Neena advises on energy and resource projects, equity investments, joint ventures and related transactions within Australia and offshore.

 Neena is an energy and resource specialist.
 She has worked on projects and transactions in the UK, Europe, Africa, the Middle East and Australia.
-Neena’s breadth and depth of experience in project development, project financing, joint ventures, acquisitions, divestments and commercial contracts means she is exceptionally well placed to advise on the structuring and delivery of large and complex projects.
+Neena’s breadth and depth of experience in project development, joint ventures, acquisitions, divestments and commercial contracts means she is well placed to advise on the structuring and delivery of complex projects.

 Neena has significant experience in: